-During the reporting period, our staffing resources in our finance department continued to be insufficient to support the complexity of our financial reporting requirements.
-We did not have adequate staff members with technical accounting knowledge and financial reporting experience, and as a result we have had an inadequate level of precision, evidence or timeliness in the performance of review controls as it relates to inventory, joint venture accounting, right of use asset and lease liability, accrual of expenses, revenue and financial reporting, including consideration of impairment, foreign currency impact and tax disclosure.
+Our current staffing resources in our finance department are insufficient to support the complexity of our financial reporting requirements.
+We currently do not have adequate staff members with technical accounting knowledge and financial reporting experience and we have had an inadequate level of precision, evidence or timeliness in the performance of review controls as it relates to inventory, joint venture accounting, accrual of expenses, revenue and financial reporting.